 Man arrested after police respond to shots-fired call in northwest Spokane

 Jun.
-7—Jamar Wren, 20, was arrested Tuesday morning after police responded to a report of gunshots at Northwest Boulevard and Jefferson Avenue , Spokane police spokeswoman Julie Humphreys said.
+8—Jamar Wren, 20, was arrested Tuesday morning after police responded to a report of gunshots at Northwest Boulevard and Jefferson Street, Spokane police spokeswoman Julie Humphreys said.

-A call came in around 10:15 a.m. that shots were fired on the 2000 block of Jefferson Avenue after a man was arguing with a woman.
-Police were reportedly on scene about three minutes later, and Wren was compliant when police reached him via speaker at 2011 N. Jefferson Ave. .
-Police arrested him on suspicion of unlawful possession of a firearm.
+A call came in around 10:15 a.m. that shots were fired on the North 2000 block of Jefferson Street after a man was arguing with a woman.
+Police were reportedly on scene about three minutes later, and Wren was compliant when police reached him via speaker at 2011 N. Jefferson St. Police arrested him on suspicion of unlawful possession of a firearm.
 The shooting appeared to have arisen from domestic argument, police said.

 No injuries were reported.